peterzieba/5Vpld/README.md

 ![WinCUPL Data Flow Diagram](vendor-docs/WinCUPL-data-flow-diagram.png)

 ## Old Approach: WinCUPL (16V8, 22V10, and ATF150x)
-While logic for these parts can be written using the WinCUPL IDE, the experience may be fraught with difficulty as it is somewhat unstable and requires Windows.
+WinCUPL is basically an IDE, possibly before the term IDE came into existance.
+While logic for these parts can be written using WinCUPL itself, the experience may be fraught with difficulty as it is a quirky and often unstable Windows application (While it does run great under Wine, this doesn't really change things much).
+I've seen the editor itself crash just for looking at it sideways, and its copy-paste functionality behave in bewildering ways.
 It does however have value in the help files / documentation / examples.
-Furthermore, it should be noted that the CUPL compiler itself is actually pretty solid/stable.
+It should emphasized that the CUPL compiler itself is actually pretty solid/stable, and so the troubles of WinCUPL shouldn't be equated with CUPL itself.
-So, the recommended approach is to install and use it for documentation/examples and then simply avoid it for serious work by using the command line CUPL.EXE (perhaps through the helper scripts in this repository as in the next section).
+So, the recommended approach is to install and use it for documentation/examples/compiler/device-library and then simply avoid it for serious work by using the command line CUPL.EXE (perhaps through the 5vcomp helper scripts in this repository as in the next section).

 You can <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">Download WinCUPL from here</a>.